There's no doubt the Frogs know how

 engine cylinder temperature, how's

-the fuel pressure, how much fuel is
+the engine fuel pressure, how much fuel is

-is the Frog going to be sick, if he
+left, where's the wind coming from, is the Frog going to be sick, if he

 does he can clean it up, what's for